 We include behavioral biases in an open economy real business cycle model.
 Agents learn about different mental models regarding the processes generating disposable income.
 We combine Barberis et al (1998) and Mullainathan (2002) in order to create waves of optimism, pessimism, overreaction and underreaction.
 The model can explain three stylized facts found in developing economies that the standard model cannot capture: i) high consumption to output volatility ii) countercyclical trade balance and iii) sudden stops.
 Policy implications are discussed.

-Zombie firms and interbank linkeages: Evidence from spain (new draft coming soon)
+Zombie firms and interbank linkeages: Evidence from Spain (draft coming soon)

 A-Tree: A new o-Tree platform to run asset market experiments. (with Rasmus Pank Roulund)